 I enjoy reading books about the Second World War, the Cold War, the KGB, the CIA, and memoirs, just to name a few.
-In my spare time outside of reading and writing, I like to play and watch soccer, most closely following the seasonal campaigns of Liverpool FC and FC Barcelona.
+In my spare time outside of reading and writing, I like to play and watch soccer, most closely following the seasonal campaigns of Liverpool FC.
 I also thoroughly enjoy watching movies.

-I live with my wife (Sarah) and son and daughter (Everett and Marin) in Ohio.
+I live with my wife (Sarah) and sons and daughter (Everett and Adler, and Marin) in Ohio.
 We have an adopted cat named Zazu.
 We both enjoy spending time together with our families, many of whom are spread out in and around Ohio.

 I was always creative as a kid, using my imagination for many things, including storytelling.
 I didn’t really get into writing until college.
 I took an Introduction to Fiction course to satisfy my general English requirement, and one of the assignments was for me to create a fictional story of any length and theme of my choice.